apache/maven/maven-core-it/README.txt

 it0075: Verify that direct invocation of a mojo from the command line still
         results in the processing of modules included via profiles.

+it0076: Test that plugins in pluginManagement aren't included in the build
+        unless they are referenced by groupId/artifactId within the plugins section of a pom.

 -------------------------------------------------------------------------------

 - generated sources